facebookresearch/soundspaces-challenge/README.md

 This repository contains starter code for the 2021 challenge, details of the tasks, and training and evaluation setups.
 For an overview of SoundSpaces Challenge visit [soundspaces.org/challenge](https://soundspaces.org/challenge/).

-This year, we are hosting challenges on audio-visual navigation task, where an agent is tasked to find a sound-making object in unmapped 3D environments with visual and auditory perception.
+This year, we are hosting challenges on audio-visual navigation task [1], where an agent is tasked to find a sound-making object in unmapped 3D environments with visual and auditory perception.

 ## AudioNav Task
-In AudioNav, an agent is spawned at a random starting position and orientation in an unseen environmen.
+In AudioGoal navigation (AudioNav), an agent is spawned at a random starting position and orientation in an unseen environment.
 A sound-emitting object is also randomly spawned at a location in the same environment.
-The agent receives a one-second audio in the form of waveform at each time step and needs to navigate to the target location.
+The agent receives a one-second audio input in the form of a waveform at each time step and needs to navigate to the target location.
 No ground-truth map is available and the agent must only use its sensory input (audio and RGB-D) to navigate.

 ### Dataset
-We use [Matterport3D](https://niessner.github.io/Matterport) for the challenge.
-For the dataset, we use the *train_multiple* and *val_multiple_unheard* [episodes](https://github.com/facebookresearch/sound-spaces/tree/master/soundspaces) from SoundSpaces repository, which are publically available to all participants.
-The test episodes for the official challenge evaluation won't be provided to participants.
-And the sounds in the test dataset will also be unheard during training, requiring the agent to generalize to new sounds.
+The challenge will be conducted on the <a href="https://github.com/facebookresearch/sound-spaces/blob/master/soundspaces/README.md">SoundSpaces Dataset</a>, which is based on <a href="https://aihabitat.org/">AI Habitat</a>, <a href="https://niessner.github.io/Matterport//">Matterport3D</a>, and <a href="https://github.com/facebookresearch/Replica-Dataset">Replica</a>.
+For this challenge, we use the Matterport3D dataset due to its diversity and scale of environments.
+This challenge focuses on evaluating agents' ability to generalize to unheard sounds and unseen environments.
+The training and validation splits are the same as used in <i>Unheard Sound</i> experiments reported in the <a href="http://vision.cs.utexas.edu/projects/audio_visual_navigation/">SoundSpaces paper</a>.
+They can be downloaded from the <a href="https://github.com/facebookresearch/sound-spaces/tree/master/soundspaces">SoundSpaces repo</a>.
+For the challenge test split, we will use new sounds that are not currently publicly available on the website.

 ### Evaluation
 After calling the STOP action, the agent is evaluated using the 'Success weighted by Path Length' (SPL) metric [2].